-The chapter starts out with the tale of Twitter and business model in the opening case, Tweet Tweet: Twitter's Business Model.
+The chapter starts out with the tale of Twitter's business model in the opening case, Tweet Tweet: Twitter's Business Model.
 Twitter has amassed some very significant online assets in the form of a large audience, and behavioral data on this audience.
 Twitter is now monetizing these assets, by selling online advertising space in the form of Promoted Tweets, Trends, and Accounts, as well as other methods detailed in the case.
+However, Twitter is having difficulty developing a business model that will deliver the profits expected by Wall Street.
 Class discussion questions for this case might include the following:

-- What characteristics or benchmarks can be used to assess the business value of a company such as Twitter? - Have you used Twitter to communicate with friends or family?
-What are your thoughts on this service? - What are Twitter's most important assets? - Which of the various methods described for monetizing Twitter's assets do you feel might be most successful?
+- What characteristics or benchmarks can be used to assess the business value of a company such as Twitter? - What are Twitter's most important assets? - Which of the various methods described for monetizing Twitter's assets do you feel might be most successful? - Why has Twitter had such a hard time developing a business model that works?